smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ## Potential downsides

 No downside, as it will be implemented in Proxy, and there should be no performance overhead.
+One thing to note is that this proposal includes the usage of `Grafika` component, which is under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+sdl_java_suite already uses some component under Apache License 2.0 (e.g. `JSON`), so adding another open source component won't cause any issues.

 ## Impact on existing code

-Because this approach does not change existing API, and changes are inside of VirtualDisplayEncoder class, there's no impact to developers who use VirtualDisplayEncoder.
+Because this approach does not change existing API, and changes are inside of `VirtualDisplayEncoder` class, there's no impact to developers who use `VirtualDisplayEncoder`.

 ## Alternatives considered

-This is pure improvement for existing VistualDisplayEncoder.
+This is pure improvement for existing `VistualDisplayEncoder`.
 So there're no alternatives, but this proposal adds the ability to specify the desired FPS on Proxy end.
-Instead of hard-coding the FPS value in Proxy or specify it per application, it makes more sense to add "preferredFPS", to VideoStreamingCapability, so that HU can specify the preferred FPS.
+This proposal should be combined with "Add preferred FPS to VideoStreamingCapability" proposal, so that we can respect for preferred FPS value, which is specified by HU.